 Caldo de Camarón - Mexican Shrimp Soup

-Caldo de Camarón, or Mexican Shrimp Soup, is a hearty soup full of shrimp and veggies.
-Usually made with yummy, comforting goodness and lots of love.
+Caldo de Camarón, or Mexican Shrimp Soup, is a hearty soup that's full of flavor.
+Usually made with yummy, comforting goodness, and lots of love.

 - 1 tablespoon olive oil

 - 1 potato peeled and cubed

 - 1 garlic minced

 - 6 cups water divided

 - 1 Knorr Caldo de Camarón bouillon

 Boil two cups of water.
 Remove the stem and seeds from the guajillo chile.
 Add guajillo chile to the boiling water.
 Remove from heat.
 Put the lid on.
 Set aside and let cool.